The most famous and accessible glacier in the Rocky Mountains

 The most intriguing are the signs with years that you come across along the way.
 The ice reached the sign in that year.
 And you will find that the melting of the glacier is very rapid.
 In fact, the Athabasca Glacier is in danger of disappearing completely this century.

 It is possible to climb on the ice yourself.
 But this is not recommended.
 Cracks in the ice have resulted in several deaths among tourists over the decades.
 Ask for safe options at the Columbia Icefield Discovery Center.

 Various tours are offered.
 Including a walk where you go out with a guide.
 This tells all about the glacier along the way, especially about the decline of the ice.
 You also hear all about the animals that use the water.

 You can visit the ice mass with special, robust vehicles.
 Once you've reached the ice you can get out, although it is only for a short time.
 So you can't take a real walk.

-A guide will explain how the ice came into existence, how unparalleled forces gave shape to this territory and of course what the role of the ice (and the water) is.
+A guide will explain how the ice formed, but also the unprecedented forces that shaped this area.
+And of course the role of the ice (and the water).